moe-tron/moetron/README.md

 **Acknowledgement:**
 * Aaron Gokaslan for the pre-trained model
 * Gwern Branwen for all of their articles about StyleGAN.
-* The creators of StyleGAN2.
+* The creators of StyleGAN2, dnnlib is from there w/ all copyrights / attributions remaining.

 **Future work**
 * Possibly unit tests although there's not really much logic to test.